llcoll/Discord-Themes/README.md

 # Discord Themes

-How to use themes
+~How to use themes~
 ```
-Step 1: Enter the `themes` folder and select the desired theme.\
+Step 1: Enter the "themes" folder and select the desired theme.\
 Step 2: Right Click the Raw Button
 Step 3: Click Save As Link
 Step 4: Wins Save to %appdata%\betterdiscord\themes\